hothanhtruc86/GNSS_Global-Navigation-Satelite-System/README.md

 - [Contact](#contact)

 ## Definition
+GNSS is the generic term denoting a satelite navigation system, for example: GPS (US), Glonass (Russia), Galileo (Europe) and Beidou (China).
+3 main elements:
+- Space segment: comprises the satelites
+- Control seegment (Ground Segment): responsible for proper operation of the system.
+- User segment: including GNSS receiver providing positioning, velocity, and precise timing to users.
 The basic observable in a GNSS is the time required for a signal to travel from the satellite (transmitter) to the receiver.
 This travel time, multiplied by the speed of light, provides a measure of the apparent distance (pseudorange) between them.